[This article is part of the Learner's Maya Glyph Guide.]

 § LAC: mas = “shrink”, “shorten”

-I suppose the semantic connection between all of these is “skull” ~ “death” ~ “sinister” while elves and goblins are smaller than humans, so, shrunken or shortened (and sinister), while dwarfs are also smaller than the average person and, because of their difference from the rest of society, might be considered “sinister” or “goblin-like”.
-Out of this semantic muddle one could surmise a meaning such as “dwarf”, especially in combination with SAK = “white”.
+I suppose the semantic connection between all of these is “skull” ~ “death” ~ “sinister” while elves and goblins are smaller than humans, so, shrunken or shortened (and sinister), while dwarfs are also smaller than the average person and, because of their difference from the rest of society, might have been considered “sinister” or “goblin-like”, in Classic Maya times.
+Out of this semantic mishmash, one could surmise a meaning such as “dwarf”, especially in combination with SAK = “white”.

 · The Stuart drawing in Coll-2 is called Panel XX – perhaps because it was given this designation at a time when the numbering of CRN panels was very uncertain and unstable.
 At any rate, this is now called CRN Panel 2.

-o Of the 4 hits, only 2 don’t have a question mark.
+o SCG (“standard” variant): only 4 hits, of which only 2 don’t have a question mark.

 Quite a rare glyph indeed.